lambdan/video_bla/autolabel based on audio hash/README.md

 __If you altered the audio in any way this won't work, because the hashes won't be the same:__
 - If you made DTS into AC3 or AC3 Stereo in AAC, or anything like that, you cannot use this.
 - Even a scratch on your disc can cause the audio to be very slightly altered, thus making it impossible to use this script.
-- Atleast right now.
-Maybe in the future I am smarter and can figure out a way.
+- ...maybe in the future I am smarter and can figure out a way to make it work even if the audio has been altered

 ## Concept

 - Extract the first couple of seconds of audio from the files that are already labeled, into WAV files
 - Hash (sha1) those audio files and store the filenames and hashes
 - Do the same for the unlabeled files
-- Compare hashes, and if they match, rename the unlabeled video to what the previously renamed video was called
+- Compare hashes, and if they match, rename the unlabeled video to what the renamed video was called, because their audio tracks are identical!

 ## Requirements